- 09 Sep 2021 (14:00 - 17:00)

 It may well prove to be of benefit and interest to others in regulated firms, including Chief Executive Officers, Internal Auditors, Compliance Officers and those proactively involved in reviewing or relying on the effectiveness of the MLRO.

-- Explores the current expectations of the FCA and other regulators
+- Current expectations of the FCA and other regulators

-- Identifies and considers any matters arising from using the Guidance issued by the Joint Money Laundering Steering Group (JMLSG) and other regulatory authorities for AML purposes
+- Matters arising from using the Joint Money Laundering Steering Group (JMLSG) Guidance and other regulatory authorities

-- Compares the uses and limitations of the annual report required by regulatory Rules to be delivered from the MLRO to senior management
+- Uses and limitations of the annual report from the MLRO to senior management

-- Addresses the role of AML training in being able to demonstrate competences of senior managers and Approved Persons to the regulator
+- The role of AML training in demonstrating competences of Senior Managers and Approved Persons to the regulator

-- Uses case histories and examples and accommodates delegates own issues to work towards pragmatic solutions that can reflect good market practice
+- Case histories, examples and discussion of participants' own issues to work towards pragmatic solutions that reflect good market practice

-- Appreciate the continuing high profile nature of the MLRO role and the approach of their firm’s AML regulator to their supervisory responsibilities
+- Appreciate the high-profile nature of the MLRO role and the approach of their firm’s AML regulator to their supervisory responsibilities

-- Be aware of the importance of practical issues arising from applying relevant industry guidance and, particularly, of any guidance carrying approved status
+- Be aware of the importance of practical issues arising from applying relevant industry guidance and of any guidance carrying approved status

-- Recognise the wider issues and challenges relating to the firm’s AML training regime
+- Recognise the wider issues and challenges of the firm’s AML training regime

 - Benchmark against other firms’ practical experience of matters arising from their own firm’s day-to-day management of its AML/CTF regime, including its monitoring arrangements and with particular reference to enhanced CDD and monitoring obligation